* Ongoing output curbs by OPEC whittling supply overhang

 * Supply cuts expected to extend beyond March 2018

-* But rising U.S. shale production keeps lid on prices
+* But rising U.S. shale production drags on prices (Fixes update number in headline tag, adds comment, updates prices)

-Brent crude futures, the international benchmark for oil prices, were at $60.78 per barrel at 0343 GMT.
-That was 12 cents below their last settlement, but still not far off the highest level since July 2015 reached earlier this week and up some 37 percent since their 2017-lows last June.
+Brent crude futures, the international benchmark for oil prices, were at $60.78 per barrel at 0626 GMT.
+That was 12 cents, or 0.2 percent, below their last settlement, but still not far off July 2015-highs reached earlier this week, and up some 37 percent since their 2017-lows last June.

-U.S. West Texas Intermediate (WTI) crude futures were at $54.05 a barrel, 10 cents below their last close.
-But that was still near their highest level since February and up around 28 percent since 2017-lows marked in June.
+U.S. West Texas Intermediate (WTI) crude futures were at $54.10 a barrel, 5 cents below their last close.
+That was still near their highest level since February and up around 28 percent since 2017-lows marked in June.

-Despite generally upbeat market sentiment, some analysts were cautious after several days dominated by strong price rises.
+Amid generally upbeat market sentiment, analysts were cautious after several days dominated by strong price rises.

 "U.S. shale output could keep a lid on prices over the medium to long-term," said Shane Chanel, equities and derivatives adviser at ASR Wealth Advisers.